Learn Java Iterator – 3 Types of Iterator in Java

 // by next(),

-ix. public void add(Object obj)
+ix.
+Java public void add(Object obj)

 Obviously, the three techniques that ListIterator acquires or inherits from Iterator (hasNext(), next(), and remove()) do the very same thing in the two interfaces.
 The hasPrevious() and the past tasks are correct analogs of hasNext() and next().
 The previous tasks allude to the component before the (implicit) cursor, though the last allude to the component after the cursor.
-The past activity moves the cursor in reverse, though next advances it.
+Therefore, the past activity moves the cursor in reverse, though next advances it.

 Literals in Java – Integral, Floating, Char, String, Boolean